divelab/DIG/dig/xgraph/XGNN/Readme.md

 Place the checkpoint of the GNNs to be explained in checkpoint folder.
 Also modify corresponding paths if needed.

-In “gnn.py” we provide an example showing the training of GNNs, and then the trained GNNs become the target of explanations.
+In "gnn.py" we provide an example showing the training of GNNs, and then the trained GNNs become the target of explanations.

 Our data and checkpoint are available upon request.

 ## The XGNN Algorithm

+The policy network of our XGNN is defined in "policy_nn.py".
+You can modify it as needed, depending on the GNNs/tasks at hand.

+The explanation generation stage is defined in "gnn_explain.py".
+You can tune the hyper-parameters as needed.

+Simply call "main.py" to obtain explanations after proper settings and modifications.

 ## How to customize?

+Our XGNN is a general framework, you can customize it for your own task.

+- Define your data/graph properties as needed.
+In this repository, we show how to explain a GCN classifier trained on MUTAG dataset so each node is representing an atom.

+- Define your own graph rules in "gnn_explain.py".
+In our example, the check_validity function check whether the generated graph is valid.

+- You can customize the roll_out function in "gnn_explain.py".
+For simple tasks on synthetic data, roll_out is not necessary.